dquaternik/COEN233Server/README.txt

-Verification server for COEN 233 programming assingment 2
+Server for COEN 233 programming assingment 1